fun-stack/example/src/main/g8/README.md

 aws s3 mb s3://$terraform_state_bucket$
 ```

-Create a hosted zone in AWS for your custom domain Either just register your domain AWS directly or create a hosted zone in AWS for your domain (then set the Nameservers at your registrar to the values you get from the following command):
+Create a hosted zone in AWS for your custom domain.
+Either just register your domain in AWS directly or create a hosted zone in AWS for your domain (then set the nameservers at your registrar to the values you get from the following command):
 ```
 aws route53 create-hosted-zone --name "$domain$" --caller-reference \$(date +%s)
 ```